-English Church Architecture -
+English Church Architecture.

-FRAMSDEN, St. Mary (TM 200 598) (July 2013)
+FRAMSDEN, St. Mary (SE 200 598),

-(Bedrock: Upper Cretaceous, Upper Chalk)
+(Bedrock: Upper Cretaceous, Upper Chalk.)

 However, most of the important work at Framsden is actually Perpendicular, and includes, in particular, the porch and W. tower with their fine display of flint flushwork.
 The well-proportioned tower, faced in knapped flint, rises in five stages from a flushwork basal frieze to battlements decorated with pommée crosses under the embrasures and blank arches in the merlons, supported by deep diagonal buttresses with tall flushwork arches adorning the leading edges.
 The two-light bell-openings stretch through the tower's two upper stages and have supermullioned drop tracery beneath segmental-pointed arches.
 The W. doorway bears a wave moulding around the outer order and a sunk flat chamfer decorated at intervals by crowns and fleurons around the inner; the spandrels are carved with the Instruments of the Passion (Pevsner's description), and a short frieze resting on top, displays flushwork arches alternating with carved shields, sandwiched between two ogee-pointed, crocketed niches.
 (See the photograph, below left.)
-The three-light W. window has supermullioned tracery with strong mullions and a castellated supertransom above the central light.
-The tower arch to the nave is very tall and bears a flat chamfer and a couple of waves above semi-octagonal responds, while above again, the remnants of the pre-clerestory nave gable line can still be seen, fossilized in the plaster.
+The three-light W. window has supermullioned tracery with strong mullions and a castellated supertransom on top of the central light.
+The tower arch to the nave is very tall and bears a flat chamfer and a couple of wave mouldings above semi-octagonal responds, while above again, the remnants of the pre-clerestory nave gable line can still be seen, fossilized in the plaster.

 So too, one presumes, is the double-hammerbeam nave roof (as illustrated below left): the angels are now missing (assuming they ever existed), but the wall plates, hammerbeams and collars are nicely moulded and the spandrels contain tracery.
-The beams of the lean-to S. aisle roof are inscribed (from west to east), according to H. Munro Cautley (Suffolk Churches and their Treasures, pub.
-Norman Adlard & Co.
-Ltd., 3rd ed.
-1954), "William Stebbing, Gentleman 1676", "R.B.
-1620", and " Peter Kersey and William List, Churchwardens".
+The beams of the lean-to S. aisle roof are inscribed (from west to east), according to H. Munro Cautley (Suffolk Churches and their Treasures, Ipswich, Norman Adlard & Co.
+Ltd., 1954, p.
+262), 'William Stebbing, Gentleman 1676', 'R.B.
+1620', and 'Peter Kersey and William List, Churchwardens'.
 The misericords now set against the N. wall of the sanctuary but reputedly from another church, have all been defaced.
-The octagonal font (below right), unusually aligned east-northeast, north-northeast, north-northwest, etc., is one of a number in the immediate neighbourhood featuring angels alternating with lions round the bowl and four additional lion supporters round the stem (cf. Helmingham and Pettaugh).
+The octagonal font (below right), aligned, unusually, in the secondary intercardinal directions (i.e. east-northeast, north-northeast, north-northwest, etc.), is one of a number in the immediate neighbourhood featuring angels alternating with lions round the bowl and four additional lion supporters round the stem (cf. Helmingham and Pettaugh).
 Presumably they are contemporary and the work of the same mason or firm, and it is a pity that none of them appears able to be close-dated.